-Implementation status Deviations from Corporate Best Practice Assessment criteria Yes No Summary Principles for Listed Companies and and election methods, fulfillment of responsibilities, and other rules.
+Implementation status Deviations from Corporate Governance Best Practice Assessment criteria . ; ζ Principles for Yes o Z Summary TWSE/TPEx Listed Companies and and election methods, fulfillment of responsibilities, reasons mercer and other rules.
 The Company has also established well-defined regulations as the basis for Board diversity, thereby optimizing the functions of the Board.
 The seven directors elected this year include three independent directors.
-With different professional backgrounds or professional fields, they all have the knowledge, skills, and competency necessary to perform their duties so as to improve the Company's , , (II) The Company established a Remuneration Committee No deviation audit committee set up in accordance with the law, and an Audit Committee to evaluate the relevant does the Company set up other functional regulations regarding directors and managers and the committees voluntarily? relevant internal regulations that need to be complied with as per the law, to improve the functions of the Board.
-The Company currently has not yet established other types of functional committees, which may be - (III) Does the Company formulate the board of directors' > (III) To implement corporate governance and enhance the No deviation performance evaluation regulations and methods, functions of the Company's Board of Directors, the and conduct annual and regular performance Company has set up performance targets to enhance evaluations while reporting the results of the the operation and efficiency of the board, and performance evaluation to the board of directors as a formulated the board of directors' performance reference for individual directors' remuneration and evaluation regulations and methods, including internal nomination for re-election? self-evaluation by the board, self-evaluation by directors, peer evaluation, and evaluation by external professional institutions, experts, or other appropriate
+With different professional backgrounds or professional fields, they all have the knowledge, skills, and competency necessary to perform their duties so as to improve the Company's , board structure and relevant diversity indicators.
+(II) The Company established a Remuneration Committee No deviation audit committee set up in accordance with the law, and an Audit Committee to evaluate the relevant does the Company set up other functional regulations regarding directors and managers and the committees voluntarily? relevant internal regulations that need to be complied with as per the law, to improve the functions of the Board.
+The Company currently has not yet established other types of functional committees, which may be , established if necessary based on relevant needs.
+(III) Does the Company formulate the board of directors' > (III) To implement corporate governance and enhance the No deviation performance evaluation regulations and methods, functions of the Company's Board of Directors, the and conduct annual and regular performance Company has set up performance targets to enhance evaluations while reporting the results of the the operation and efficiency of the board, and performance evaluation to the board of directors as a formulated the board of directors' performance reference for individual directors' remuneration and evaluation regulations and methods, including internal nomination for re-election? self-evaluation by the board, self-evaluation by directors, peer evaluation, and evaluation by external professional institutions, experts, or other appropriate